 - Athletic trainers have concussion training.

-- Since their specialty is sport-related injuries, an athletic trainer, in general, will know as much, if not more, about sports-related concussions than other health care professionals who do not have an interest in sports medicine or concussive brain injury (3).
+- Since their specialty is sport-related injuries, an athletic trainer, in general, will know as much, if not more, about sports-related concussions than other health care professionals who do not have an interest in sports medicine or concussive brain injury.

 - Athletic trainers know the athletes best.
 The AT may also be better able to identify subtle signs that an athlete has suffered a concussion because he or she knows the athlete's usual behavior and demeanor.
-(8) Because they see athletes on a daily basis, the athletic trainer is also in best position to perform the daily follow-up examinations that allow the AT and team physician to determine if the athlete is symptom-free and has successfully completed the graduated return to play protocol required for a safe return to contact or collision sports.
+Because they often see athletes on a daily basis, the athletic trainer is also in best position to perform the daily follow-up examinations that allow the AT and team physician to determine if the athlete is symptom-free and has successfully completed the graduated return to play protocol required for a safe return to contact or collision sports.
+California's new concussion safety law (AB 2127), for instance, requires a minimum 7-day waiting period after an athlete sustains a concussion before returning to play, and only after completing the RTP protocol, which must be supervised by a health care professional with concussion expertise.

 - Athletic trainers are trusted by athletes:

-- Many athletes - as many as 50%, according to one study (5) - fail to, or are reluctant to self-report symptoms of a concussion, no doubt in part because some parents and coaches, and even the very culture of the contact or collision sport they are playing encourages them to follow a code of silence.
+- Many athletes - as many as 50%, according to one study and perhaps more - fail to, don't recognize, or are reluctant to self-report symptoms of a concussion, no doubt in part because some parents and coaches, and even the very culture of the contact or collision sport they are playing (dubbed by a recent Institute of Medicine report as the "culture of resistance") encourages them to follow a code of silence.
 As a result, developing the trust of an athlete is a necessary and vital part of the process of assessing and managing a concussion and the return to play decision.
+A research paper presented at the American Academy of Pediatrics National Conference and Exhibition in Washington, D.C. in October 2015 revealed that, of the high school athletes who reported sustaining a concussion during the 2014 season (56.4%), seven out of ten (71.2%) reported the concussion to their athletic trainer.

-- Because an AT often sees the athlete on a daily basis, athletes may be more comfortable reporting symptoms to them than to a physician they do not see regularly.
+- Because an AT often sees the athlete on a daily basis, athletes may be more comfortable reporting symptoms to them than to a physician who they do not see as regularly.

-- Because athletes trust athletic trainers, they may also be in the best position to educate them about the signs and symptoms of concussion and the dangers of second-impact syndrome (SIS) that can result from not reporting concussion symptoms.
-Indeed, a 2011 study (6) of concussions in high school sports during the 2008-2009 school year suggests that expanded access to an AT (from 2 part-time ATs to 1 full-time AT and 1 part-time) may have substantially increased the likelihood that a concussion was recognized and treated.
+- Because athletes trust athletic trainers, they may also be in the best position to educate them about the signs and symptoms of concussion and the dangers that can result from not reporting concussion symptoms, including delayed recovery, permanent cognitive impairment, and, in rare cases, catastrophic injury or death from of second-impact syndrome (SIS).
+Indeed, a 2011 study of concussions in high school sports during the 2008-2009 school year suggests that expanded access to an AT in one Northern Virginia area school district from 2 part-time ATs to 1 full-time AT and 1 part-time may have substantially increased the likelihood that a concussion was recognized and treated.

 - Athletic trainers are just as conservative as doctors in the return to play decisions.
-The study of concussions in high school sports during the 2009-2010 school year (1) found no difference between ATs and physicians in terms of how quickly they allowed athletes to return to play.
+A study of concussions in high school sports during the 2009-2010 school year found no difference between ATs and physicians in terms of how quickly they allowed athletes to return to play.

 The AT's role during games and practices is to prevent injury and provide immediate first-aid care and triage.
 To be properly prepared: